Registered Education Savings Plan

 What are the benefits of RESPs?

 To encourage saving for higher education, the federal and some provincial governments offer grant and tax incentive programs – without impacting your RESP contribution room.

-Learn the different grant programs.
+Learn about the different RESP and grant programs

-You can contribute up to $50,0001 per child and there are no taxes payable on the money earned in an RESP until it’s withdrawn.
+You can contribute up to $50,0002 per child and there are no taxes payable on the money earned in an RESP until it’s withdrawn.
 When RESP grants and earnings are withdrawn by the child for educational purposes, they are taxed at the student's generally low tax rate.

 All a child needs to become the beneficiary of an RESP is a Social Insurance Number (SIN).
 Look at how much more can be saved for a child’s education by starting a savings plan sooner.

 Start an RESP today

 TD makes it easy to save